radianttap/CardPresentationController/README.md

 This will present `vc` modally, flying-in from bottom.
 Existing view will be kept shown as dimmed background card, on black background.

-You can present card from another card; library will stack the cards nicely.
-Do use common sense though, as popups over popups do make pleasant user experience.
+You can *present card from another card*; library will stack the cards nicely.
+Do use common sense as popups over popups don’t make pleasant user experience.

 ### Advanced behavior